makrai/notes/flickinger87-lex-rules-hier.md

 # 6 Adjectives and Unbounded Dependencies

 * Adjectival passives
-* _tough-movement_ adjectives
+* tough-movement adjectives
+  * In formal syntax, tough movement refers to sentences in which the syntactic subject of the main verb is logically the object of an embedded non-finite verb
-* _too/enough_ constructions The chapter concludes with an account of
+* _too/enough_ constructions
-* one class of unbounded dependencies,
+* one class of unbounded dependencies

 ## 6.1 Adjectival passives

 ## 6.2 _Tough-Movement_ adjectives